MyFreeCams: Concept

 MFC is used mostly by amateur webcam models, or camgirls, who earn money for their performances on the site.
 Customers of the site can purchase virtual tokens, which can be used to tip performers or watch private shows.
 Customers can use text-based live chat to talk to each other or in each performer's channel.
 The performers use a webcam and microphone to broadcast live video and audio to their channel.
 Both members and performers can send private messages and mail to each other.

 The website does impose some restrictions on the activities performed by models on cam.
-For example, in February 2015 a webcam model who had been charged with a misdemeanor for broadcasting an MFC show from a public library at the Oregon State University, was "banned from MyFreeCams for violating their guidelines and filming in a public place."
+For example, in February 2015 a webcam model who had been charged with a misdemeanor for broadcasting an MFC show from a public library at Oregon State University, was "banned from MyFreeCams for violating their guidelines and filming in a public place."
 Although no police charges were laid, the site also banned a model who engaged in similar activity at branches of the Windsor, Ontario Public Library over a three-month period.